 Do you have a piano to sell?
 Are you in need of a valuation?
 Do you want to buy a piano and need it evaluated?
 I offer these services.
 As an instrument, the piano is complicated and is best inspected by a professional prior to buying or selling.
 It needs to be dismantled and examined in a thorough manner to be fully confident of it’s potential.
 There are important basic mechanical, structural and musical necessities that define it’s worth.
 If you’re buying a piano for the first time, it can save you a lot of money and frustration down the line, to bring in a professional who’s equipped to make sure that what you’re buying is sound in all aspects.

 I often have potential clients looking for a decent piano.
 If you have one you’d like to sell, please contact me, I may be able to help.
+I also have several pianos for hire.
+These are good quality instruments available at a reasonable monthly rate.

 If you need a piano moved, cabinet restored or a cover made, contact me.
 Anything piano related, I can help with, including referrals to reputable movers, and cabinet restorers.